 I’ve bent a few but that said I’ve also been jumping/looping a while.
 Damage in relation to the number of sessions I’ve had is minimal.
 But it’s a consideration none the less.

 Also you’re taking slightly more risk with being in the air on a foil.
 Generally injuries don’t happen but they could.
 If you’re going to start doing this kind of thing then commitment needs to be 100%.
 Less than 100% means more likely you’ll have issues.

 Foil jumping and progressing on to things like foiling loops aren’t that big a deal once riders get their heads round the fact there’s a large dangly thing protruding from the tail of the board.
 It’s not as sketchy as you’d imagine – for anyone with a decent amount of experience.
 And it’s certainly a way to spice up your foiling and progress to the next level.

-Start on flat water in lighter wind to get the feeling.
+- Start on flat water in light wind to get the feeling.

 Words by Tez Plavenieks

 Editor, SUP Mag UK

 Action sports content creator – tezplavenieks.com